 “Maybe some other time.”
 I doubled back and kissed her cheek, hoping to lessen the callousness of my tone.

 Yeah.
 You’re not Lexi.

-I picked up the papers on my desk which had been crumpled to a ball.
+I picked up the papers on my desk which – in my anger – I’d crumpled into a ball.
+I opened the document.
 Two stapled pages with one of those bumpy circles at the bottom which meant it was an official document.
 I studied it, probably for the tenth time since I’d received it this afternoon.
 Nothing had changed since the last time I looked at it.
-Big words and legal jargon.
+Big words.
+Legal jargon.
 My name.
-My wife’s name and some mumble jumble bullshit about a divorce.
+My wife’s name.
+And some bullshit about a divorce.